bookofproofs/fpl/README.md

-# FPL
+# fpl
-FPL - the "Formal Proving Language" is a project to create a universal, human-readable language to formulate mathematical definitions, theorems, and proofs.
+fpl is a project to create FPL (the "Formal Proving Language") - a universal, human-readable, easy to learn and read formal language for writing mathematical definitions, theorems, and proofs independently from any natural language.

-These is the main goal of the project and you are invited to collaborate.
+These is the main goal of the project and you are invited to collaborate on conception and design.

 FPL is not (!)
 * yet another automated prove assistant